Camp Flytrap Overview

 If the camp you have selected is full, we encourage you to join the wait list during online registration.
 You will be notified by email if a spot comes available and 48 hours to accept or decline.
 Full payment is due upon acceptance.

 - If the Garden cancels a camp, you will receive a full refund of fees paid for that camp.
-The Garden reserves the right to cancel a camp if enrollment is low or due to COVID-19 restrictions.
+The Garden reserves the right to cancel a camp if enrollment is low.

 - Membership fees are non-refundable.